agiacalone/cecs-378-reading-buffer-overflow/README.md

 6. Describe how a global data area overflow attack is implemented.

 7. Rewrite the program shown below so that it is no longer vulnerable to a buffer overflow.
+Don’t use any ‘safe’ libraries in your solution.

 ``` C
 int main ( int argc , char * argv []) {